 Forex chart patterns help traders identify market entry points and profit targets.
-It allows traders to place stop-loss orders and minimise potential losses.
+It allows traders to place stop-loss orders and minimize potential losses.

-There are different types of chart patterns available – some depict trend reversal points, signalling you to enter or exit the market immediately, while some help identifies market trends.
+There are different types of chart patterns available – some depict trend reversal points, signaling you to enter or exit the market immediately, while some help identifies market trends.

 What are Forex chart patterns?